XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | Yes |
 | Pre-amendment functionality retired? | No |

 Removes the `tfTrustLine` setting on [non-fungible tokens](non-fungible-tokens.html), to protect against a denial of service attack on issuers using this flag.
-With this amendment enabled, an [NFTokenMint transaction](nftokenmint.html) with the `tfTrustLine` flag enabled is considered invalid and cannot be confirmed by consensus; therefore, `NFToken` objects cannot be minted with the flag.
+With this amendment enabled, a [NFTokenMint transaction](nftokenmint.html) with the `tfTrustLine` flag enabled is considered invalid and cannot be confirmed by consensus; therefore, `NFToken` objects cannot be minted with the flag.

-Without this amendment, an attacker could create new, meaningless fungible tokens and sell an NFT back and forth for those tokens, creating numerous useless trust lines tied to the issuer and increasing the issuer's reserve requirement.
+Without this amendment, an attacker could create new, meaningless fungible tokens and sell a `NFToken` back and forth for those tokens, creating numerous useless trust lines tied to the issuer and increasing the issuer's reserve requirement.

 This amendment does not change the code for `NFToken` objects that have already been minted.
 On test networks that already have NonFungibleTokensV1_1 enabled, this means that issuers who have already minted NFTokens with the `tfTrustLine` flag enabled are still vulnerable to the exploit even after the fixRemoveNFTokenAutoTrustLine amendment.